Book Review: Journey to the Center of the Earth

 My rating: 5 of 5 stars

 This is a science-fiction adventure book.
-If you are a science-fiction fan, like me, then you are for a treat in reading in this book.
+If you are a science-fiction fan like me, then you are in for a treat reading this book.

 I really loved this book and the narration.
-It started as a simple story but quickly jumped to an adventure plot, and before I realized it had excellent science mixed into every element of this fictitious story.
-It has references to Fourier, Poisson and you find calculations for measuring the distances based on sound lag, it has adventures of an Iceland hiker, a cave explorer, a climber, and then you will you biologists in trilobite, yes, a trilobite! and then you find all the pre-historic animals and reference famous explorers, biologists, taxonomists all present in a single story.
+It started as a simple story but quickly turned into an adventure plot, and before I realized it, excellent science was mixed into every element of this fictitious story.
+It has references to Fourier and Poisson, calculations for measuring distances based on sound lag, adventures of an Icelandic hiker, a cave explorer, a climber, and even biologists encountering a trilobite!
+Yes, a trilobite!
+You will also find all the pre-historic animals and references to famous explorers, biologists, and taxonomists—all present in a single story.

-When I choose the book, and read the plot, I wondered "How is this possible"?
-But when I read it, I was taken into a real adventure by the author.
+When I chose the book and read the plot, I wondered, "How is this possible?"
+But when I read it, I was taken on a real adventure by the author.

-I read this book in "Kindle-In-Motion" format, and illustrator, Killian Eng is a class on his own.
-He did excellent work and justice for this Jule Verne's timeless work.
+I read this book in the "Kindle-In-Motion" format, and the illustrator, Killian Eng, is in a class of his own.
+He did excellent work and did justice to Jules Verne's timeless work.

 Was it not always believed until Fourier that the temperature of the interplanetary spaces decreased perpetually?